software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > The GET method endpoint error responses will be displayed as a HTML error page in a web browser.
 To see what the JSON error response looks like, use Postman to send the request.

+{: .important-title }

+> Exercise 19
+>
+> Initialize a frontend application for the student dashboard application for example using [Vite](https://vitejs.dev/).
+You don't necessarily need a separate repository for the frontend application, you can initialize it in folder within the current repository.

 ## REST API documentation with Swagger

 Now that we have implemented REST API endpoints for our application, we should describe to our fellow developers what these endpoints are and what kind of data they provide.
 We could write this documentation by hand, but there's a high risk that the documentation will become stale in the future.
 For example, if we make some alteration to the structure of the provided data and forget to update the documentation.
 That is why API documentation is commonly generated automatically by tools such as [Spring Doc](https://springdoc.org/).